Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 Findlater Castle

-Findlater Castle ruins seem to be balanced precariously on a rocky peninsula, and it looks like they may crumble into the ocean at any moment.
-It was built in the 1450s by the Ogilvy family and lays claim to being besieged by Mary Queen of Scots.
+Findlater Castle ruins seem to be balanced precariously on a rocky peninsula and look like they may crumble into the ocean at any moment.
+It was built in the 1450s by the Ogilvy family, and the castle was besieged by Mary Queen of Scots.

-There is a viewpoint and info board overlooking the promontory with a path leading towards the castle ruins.
-However, the path is steep and can be muddy going down to the castle and slippery if it’s wet — so take care.
+There is a viewpoint and information board overlooking the promontory, and a path leads towards the castle ruins.
+However, the path is steep and can be muddy going down to the castle and slippery if it’s wet, so take care.

 Findlater-Castle ruins on a rocky promontory with a 50 ft drop down to the ocean